-The water level in Lake Alexandrina is approximately 0.76 m AHD and Lake Albert is approximately 0.78 m AHD.
+The water level in Lake Alexandrina is approximately 0.80 m AHD and Lake Albert is approximately 0.84 m AHD.
 The difference in water levels is due to wind effects.
-Water levels are being managed to achieve a target water level of between 0.68 m AHD and 0.78 m AHD during August 2017.
+When possible, water levels are being managed to achieve a target water level during August 2017 of between 0.68 m AHD and 0.78 m AHD.
+During the last few weeks, adverse weather conditions have constrained barrage releases, which has led to higher water levels.

-During the week ending 1 August 2017 total barrage releases were approximately 43 GL.
-Releases are being prioritised at Tauwitchere to provide attractant flow for fish migration.
+During the week ending 22 August 2017 total barrage releases were approximately 17 GL, with releases prioritised at Tauwitchere and Goolwa.
 During adverse weather conditions SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.